 If you plan on hiking the vast sand dunes of the Sahara, you’ll probably want some tennis shoes.
 And if you’re hanging out in the laid back beach town of Essaouira, you’ll probably want some cute flip flops.

-Other Clothing to Pack
+Other Clothing Essentials

 - Swimsuit and a cover-up if your hotel or riad has a pool.
 You’re unlikely to see any Moroccans in swimsuits on the beaches and you may get gawked at if you wear one.